 Sets the low rpm point where the feed rollers auto-reverse.
-If the rotor speed slows down under load below this setting, P3 auto-reverses the feed rollers.
-Once the rotor regains speed, Forward feed resumes.
-If the engine stalls out, the Minimum Rotor rpm is set too low.
+If the rotor speed slows down under load below this setting, the P3 PULSE auto-reverses the feed rollers.
+When the rotor regains speed, forward feed resumes.
+If the engine stalls, the MIN ROTOR RPM is set too low.